-Ovarian cancers can originate from ovarian, fallopian, or other tissue types (e.g., endometrium, peritoneum).^{2, 8} Historically, ovarian carcinomas were assumed to derive from the ovarian surface epithelium; however, evidence increasingly indicates that high-grade intraepithelial lesions in the fallopian tubes may become malignant and spread to the ovarian epithelium and peritoneum.9 Two broad categories defined by shared clinical features have been developed to better represent distinct models of epithelial ovarian carcinogenesis.10 Type I tumors include low-grade, generally indolent tumors, that are often associated with somatic mutations in a number of genes (e.g., KRAS, BRAF, ERBB2) and develop from benign extra-ovarian lesions implanted on the ovary.^{9, 11, 12} Type II tumors are more likely to derive from the fallopian tube or ovarian surface epithelium.
-These cancers are generally high grade and are genetically unstable, including high rates of TP53 and BRCA mutations.^{9, 10}
+Ovarian cancers can originate from ovarian, fallopian, or other tissue types (e.g., endometrium, peritoneum).^{2, 13} Historically, ovarian carcinomas were assumed to derive from the ovarian surface epithelium; however, evidence increasingly indicates that high-grade intraepithelial lesions in the fallopian tubes may become malignant and spread to the ovarian epithelium and peritoneum.6 Two broad categories defined by shared clinical features have been developed to better represent distinct models of epithelial ovarian carcinogenesis.14 Type I tumors include low-grade, generally indolent tumors, that are often associated with somatic mutations in a number of genes (e.g., KRAS, BRAF, ERBB2) and develop from benign extra-ovarian lesions implanted on the ovary.^{6, 15, 16} Type II tumors are more likely to derive from the fallopian tube or ovarian surface epithelium.
+These cancers are generally high grade and are genetically unstable, including high rates of TP53 and BRCA mutations.^{6, 14}

-Overall, mortality from ovarian cancer is high, with fewer than half (46%) of women surviving for at least 5 years following an ovarian cancer diagnosis.6 By comparison, overall 5-year survival rates for cancers of the breast (90%), endometrium (80%), and cervix (70%) are much higher.
-The high mortality and low 5-year survival among all women diagnosed with ovarian cancer is largely due to challenges detecting the disease at an early stage.
-Only 15 percent of cases are diagnosed at the local stage, when 5-year survival is favorable at 92 percent.
-Over 60 percent of cases are diagnosed after the cancer has distant metastases.
-With distant spread, the 5 year survival drops to 29 percent.6 The aggressive nature and advanced stage at diagnosis lead to a poorer prognosis for type II ovarian cancers, with 30 percent of patients surviving at 5 years, compared to 55 percent of patients with type I cancers.10 Non-Hispanic black women have the lowest 5-year survival rates, and the second-highest mortality rates (7 per 100,000), slightly lower than the mortality rates observed among non-Hispanic white women (8 per 100,000).13 Ovarian cancer mortality increases with age at diagnosis with the highest rates of death among women 65 to 74 and a median age of death of 70 years.6
+Overall, mortality from ovarian cancer is high, with fewer than half (46%) of women surviving for at least 5 years following an ovarian cancer diagnosis.8 By comparison, overall 5-year survival rates for cancers of the breast (90%), endometrium (80%), and cervix (70%) are much higher.
+The aggressive nature and commonly advanced stage at diagnosis translates to a poorer prognosis for type II ovarian cancers, with 30 percent of patients surviving at 5 years, compared to 55 percent of patients with type I cancers.14 Non-Hispanic black women have the lowest 5-year survival rates, and the second-highest mortality rates (7 per 100,000), slightly lower than the mortality rates observed among non-Hispanic white women (8 per 100,000).17 Ovarian cancer mortality increases with age at diagnosis with the highest rates of death among women 65 to 74 and a median age of death of 70 years.8